LDPI - engaged research on the global land grab

 The original North-South dynamic of the 'global land grab' is developing into a North-South-South dynamic, with economically powerful non-Northern countries now getting involved.
-The reaction to this trend by state, corporate and civil society groups has been varied, moving between the extremes of seeing it as a major threat to the lives and livelihoods of rural people, to seeing it as an economic opportunity for the rural poor worldwide.
+The reaction to this trend by state, corporate and civil society groups has been varied, moving between the extremes of seeing it as a major threat to the lives and livelihoods of rural people, to seeing it as an economic opportunity for poor people worldwide.

 LDPI aims to:

 Generate in-depth research and systematize cross-national and cross-regional comparative studies - global coordinating teams working with collaborators from different regions.

 Create a space for the mutually beneficial exchange of data, information and knowledge – among various actors: engaged researchers, agrarian movements, food movements, environmental and climate justice activists, independent think tanks, research institutions, development agencies, development policy experts and policy makers.